-Autism West is pleased to announce they will be hosting a night of insightful discussion with visiting author, Kathy Lette, on 9 May 2017 at The University of Notre Dame.
+Autism West is excited to be hosting a night of entertaining discussion and laughs with BESTSELLING author, Kathy Lette, on 9 May 2017 at The University of Notre Dame.

 A pioneering voice of contemporary feminism and author to numerous bestselling books including Puberty Blues, Kathy is an active ambassador for a number of organisations including Women and Children’s First and the White Ribbon Alliance, and is mother to a son who has Asperger’s Syndrome.

-Light refreshments will be provided, including beer, wine and soft drinks, Kathy’s new book will be available for purchase, and Kathy will be signing copies of her book.
+Light refreshments will also be provided, including beer, wine and soft drinks.

 Kathy Lette is a celebrated and outspoken comic writer who has an inimitable take on serious current issues.
 She is one of the pioneering voices of contemporary feminism, paving the way for Caitlin Moran and Lena Dunham.
 She first achieved succèss de scandale as a teenager with the novel Puberty Blues, which was made into a major film and a TV mini-series.